Become an Extension Master Gardener℠ volunteer

 What Are Extension Master Gardener Volunteers?

-The Extension Master Gardener Volunteer program began in North Carolina in 1979, and has grown to 88 programs in counties across our state.
-Extension Master Gardeners Volunteers are trained to help connect North Carolinians with the vast reservoir of horticultural knowledge and research developed at North Carolina A&T University and NC State University.
-Durham County Extension has nearly 100 volunteers in the Extension Master Gardener program.
-They help Durham residents learn more about a myriad of gardening topics, answer questions, conduct demonstrations and workshops, and help maintain Durham’s community garden at Briggs Avenue.
+The NC State Extension Master Gardener program began in North Carolina in 1979, and has grown to 88 programs in counties across our state.
+Extension Master Gardener volunteers are trained to help connect North Carolinians with the vast reservoir of horticultural knowledge and research developed at North Carolina A&T University and NC State University.
+Durham County Cooperative Extension has more than 100 volunteers in the Extension Master Gardener program.
+Through a variety of outreach programs, the Master Gardener volunteers of Durham County educate and inspire all gardeners (the curious, beginners, and the more experienced) with science-based information, presentations, and demonstrations.
+They also help maintain both the community garden at Briggs Avenue and the Demonstration Garden at the NC Cooperative Extension office at 721 Foster Street in Durham.

 Once interns have completed their initial training, Extension Master Gardeners volunteer 40 hours of their time to the community every year.
 Beyond their initial training experience, they are able to attend lectures and workshops offered by state and national experts.